Lesbian pulp fiction: Content

 Content and quality of the books varied widely.
 Writer Yvonne Keller divides books within the lesbian pulp fiction genre into subclasses she labels "pro-lesbian" and "virile adventures".
-Pro-lesbian paperbacks were generally about and by women, featured a love story between women, had fairly well-developed characters, and tended not to feature gratuitous or graphic sexual encounters.
+Pro-lesbian paperbacks were generally written about and by women, featured a love story between women, had fairly well-developed characters, and tended not to feature gratuitous or graphic sexual encounters.
 Virile adventures were more male centered, perhaps with at least one male main character, and featured graphic depictions of sex.
-Author Paula Christian described her inspiration to write during this period: "Contemporary fiction showed such instability, violence, and sensationalism...I simply wanted to show the other side."
+According to Keller, the difference between pro-lesbian and virile adventure novels could often be seen on the front covers of the books.
+Pro-lesbian novels featured covers that were much less sexual, with women typically fully clothed and alone, such as seen on the cover of Beebo Brinker.
+Because of their tame covers, pro-lesbian novels generally relied on subtle cues to hint at their lesbian content.
+Virile adventures, on the other hand, had covers that were considerably more sexualized, and would frequently feature men in the pictures, conveying their voyeuristic natures.